-After editing of the network is finished press <altrivity to execute the SELECTIONS command.
+After editing of the network is finished press <ALT>/ to execute the SELECTIONS command.
 Then the SELECTIONS window will be issued (see Figure 17).
 The selections list inside the window contains two selections: North with the nodes Fiord and Ice, and South with the nodes Bush and Oasis.
 The North selection is pointed out.
 Press <ENTER> to display the BOUNDS window corresponding to the pointed selection.
 Edit the lower bound as 0 and the upper bound as 1 and press <ESC>.
 The selection list appears again.
 Use the <DOWN> arrow to introduce the South selection into the pointed out position and press <ENTER>.
 The BOUNDS window for editing of the South selection bounds is then displayed (see Figure 18).
 Edit the lower bound as 0 and the upper bound as 1 and press <ESC> to leave the BOUNDS window.
 At the end press <ESC> to leave the SELECTIONS window.

 The input data of the network are completed.
 Now you have to save the edited data on a disk.
-For this purpose you have to press <ESC> a few times so as to return to the Editor Menu and execute the SAVE command.
+For this purpose you have to press ESC> a few times so as to return to the will be issued.
+To save this network file in the default directory press <ENTER>.

+Editor Menu and execute the SAVE command.
 Then this message: